 The ingredients in Good-Gums are specifically designed to help your body heal itself naturally.
 A number of users of Good-Gums have taken the trouble to report that large gaps between their teeth have become smaller over time.
 They can feel more confident, more relaxed and have a greater feeling of control over their oral health, not to mention a fresher, healthier and cleaner feeling mouth!
 Hurrah!

-Irene TThis product is the best thing I have found for my teeth so far!!
+This product is the best thing I have found !!
 I have receding gums (not too bad, but I notice), bleeding gums, plaque & tartar (when I was young I developed plaque & tartar no matter what I did).
-I have been using this product for about a week now & what a difference it makes already.
+I have been using this product & what a difference it makes.
 I can see my gums are reversing the receding gums, I’m no longer bleeding, the plaque & the tartar are starting to diminish!*

 What does it mean to have Receding gums?

 If you see that your gum line (where the gums meet the exposed portion of the teeth) has moved away from the end of a tooth and toward its root, you have gum recession.
 If you see large gaps between the sides of adjacent teeth which once were filled in with gum tissue, that’s also gum recession.
-Gum recession is essentially the death of gum cells that previously covered up the tooth toward its root and covered the tooth-supporting structures (e.g., the periodontal ligaments that connect the tooth root to the jaw bone).
+Gum recession is essentially the death of enough gum cells to cause a reduction in the volume of gum tissue that previously covered up the tooth toward its root and covered the tooth-supporting structures (e.g., the periodontal ligaments that connect the tooth root to the jaw bone).

-Most often gum recession is caused by chronic gum infection, but it could also be caused by irritation of the gums through irritation.
+Most often gum recession is caused by chronic gum infection, but it could also occasionally be caused by mechanical or chemical irritation of the gums.

-Gum infection starts off with bacteria invading gum cells.
+But for the vast majority of occurrences, gum infection starts off with bacteria invading gum cells.
 Plaque-forming bacteria organize into colonies, gathering yeasts and other available materials to form sticky mats of biofilm called plaque, which adhere to the teeth at the gum line.
 As plaque, the bacterial colonies can flourish, rapidly reproduce, and give off acidic wastes.
-In little more than a day, the soft plaque starts to crystallize into mineralized, acidic calcifications called tartar that are cemented onto the teeth at the gum line.
+In little more than a day, the soft plaque starts to crystallize into mineralized, acidic calcifications called tartar (or calculus) that are cemented onto the teeth at the gum line.
 The gum tissue that constantly touches the acidic tartar can form lesions, through which the bacteria can enter the interior of the gums and infect the gum tissue there.
 The gum tissue is still alive at this point, with only a few gum cells having fallen casualty, while the body’s immune system gears up to actively attack the invading bacteria.
 The battle between the immune cells and the invading bacteria is experienced as inflammation.
 This early stage of gum disease is known as gingivitis.

-If the immune system is not successful in eliminating the invading bacteria, then over time the immune system changes tactics from trying to eliminate all the invading bacteria to trying to isolate the infected cells from the rest of the healthy still-healthy cells.
+If the immune system is not successful in eliminating the invading bacteria, then over time the immune system changes tactics from trying to eliminate all the invading bacteria to trying to isolate the infected cells from the rest of the still-healthy cells.
 This effectively means “amputating” infected cells whose remains are absorbed and then eliminated from the body.
 When gum cells around a tooth aren’t merely infected but are being killed off, the infection has progressed from gingivitis to periodontal disease.
-If the infection progresses further to deeper adjacent cells, it can reach the jawbone and periodontal ligaments that connect the tooth’s root to the jawbone.
-The death of these deeper structural cells can lead to recession of the gum tissue closer at the surface.
+If the infection progresses further along to deeper adjacent cells, it can reach the jawbone and periodontal ligaments that connect the tooth’s root to the jawbone.
+All of these developments can take place without any pain or discomfort, so that a person might not even be aware of them yet, until the death of these deeper structural cells can lead to recession of the gum tissue closer at the surface.
+When it progresses further, a tooth will have lost so much structural-connecting tissue that the tooth starts to move when you push on it.
+Loss of the tooth will have become a real possibility, and it will have become urgent to stop the process of recession and to grow back some of those lost cells.

-Iris AIt is now over a year since I began using Good Gums.
+It is now over a year since I began using Good Gums.
 I had some issues with receding gums and wanted to prevent further erosion.
 Since I’ve been using Good Gums there is no more recession.
-The surprising benefit is how clean my teeth and mouth feel.
-When I think back to when I used toothpaste, there would be a clean minty feel for a short while.
-With Good Gums my mouth feels clean and fresh all day!*
+The surprising benefit is how clean my teeth and mouth feel.*

-Recession could also be caused by irritation of the gums, sometimes in conjunction with gum infection, but occasionally on its own.
-Common causes of gum recession are grinding, clenching or even clacking your teeth (known as bruxism), which typically happens while you’re asleep or during the day as a nervous habit.
+While bacterial infection is the root cause of most gum tissue recession, it could also be caused by irritation of the gums, sometimes in conjunction with gum infection, but occasionally on its own.
+Common mechanical causes of gum recession are grinding, clenching or even clacking your teeth (known as bruxism), which typically happens while you’re asleep or during the day as a nervous habit.
 Bruxism puts great stress on the periodontal ligaments and jawbone, and may cause cells there to tear away from the tooth, allowing a path for deeper infection.
 Bruxism can also cause minute cracks in a tooth, allowing bacteria to travel down and infect deeper tissue.
 Misaligned teeth can put undue force on tooth-supporting structures, leading to their failure and cell death there.
 While gum recession from mechanical irritation usually starts deep and then affects gums at the surface, recession can come from irritation at the surface, such as from body piercings on the lip or tongue.
 Brushing aggressively (especially with a toothbrush with hard or medium bristles) might also irritate the gums to the point of recession.

 Chemical irritants include tobacco (either from smoking or chewing tobacco), carbonated soft drinks, alcohol, or drugs (both prescribed and recreational).
 These usually hasten the onset and exacerbation of gum infection, gingivitis and then periodontal disease and gum recession.